- Who We Are

 - Prices & Discounts

 When you picture a skydiver, you probably don’t picture a world-class thinker.
-After all, they’ve got awesomeness points to spare–but are there mental benefits of skydiving?
-As a matter of fact, there are.
-We can think of five, right off the bat–and that’s just getting started.
+After all, they’ve got awesomeness points to spare, but are there long-term mental, psychological, and physiological benefits of skydiving?
+As a matter of fact, yes there are.
+We can think of five, right off the bat – and that’s just getting started.

 Training your mind and body to respond effectively, immediately and correctly to stressful inputs is one of those fundamental skills that surprisingly few people pick up.
 In lieu of handling stress like a boss, it’s easy to rely on crutches to get through the emotional valleys along the way to the next peak: chemicals; emotional hibernation; ice cream.
 Lots of folks can pretty much make it from cradle to grave with this method, especially if their lives don’t regularly require them to face situations with life-and-death importance to themselves or others (for instance, first responders; soldiers; surgeons).

 Their quality of life certainly suffers.
 These stresses have a tendency to build upon each other and build layer after layer, leaving an impenetrable veneer on the sufferer’s underlying personality, like a consistently unwashed bathtub that nobody wants to get into anymore.